biojava/biojava.github.io/_wikis/BioJava:Tutorial:Sequence_IO_basics.md

 adapt for a wide variety of purposes.
 However, if you don't need this flexibility, there are some convenience methods which set up the parsers for reading a variety of common formats.
-All these methods take a Java BufferedReader, and return an iterator which allows you to scan through the sequences in a file.
+All these methods take a Java `BufferedReader` object, and return an iterator which allows you to scan through the sequences in a file.
 For example:

     BufferedReader br = new BufferedReader(new FileReader(fileName));
     SequenceIterator stream = SeqIOTools.readFastaDNA(br);